mrozycki/rustmas/configurator/README.md

 Before you start the configuration process, you will need to know the IP address of the Raspberry Pi Pico W that is controlling your lights.
 You will also need a camera connected to the computer you're running the configurator from.
-YOu can either use a webcam connected to the computer (or built in), or an IP Camera application on your phone.
+You can either use a webcam connected to the computer (or built in), or an IP Camera application on your phone.

 ### Using a built-in/USB webcam

-Rustmas Configurator will use the built-in/USB-connected webcam by default, so if this is your preferred method, simply skip the `-i` option.
+Rustmas Configurator will use the built-in/USB-connected webcam by default, so if this is your preferred method, simply skip the `-c` option.
+If you have multiple cameras, and the one chosen by default is not the one you want, you can try using the `-c` option with a different camera index, e.g. `-c 1`.
+The default is 0.

+At this point, there is unfortunately no way to list available cameras, as Rustmas uses OpenCV for image capture, which does not support listing devices.

 ### Using a remote IP camera